Dynamical Magic Transitions in Monitored Clifford+T Circuits: Magic Transitions via Stabilizer Purification

-where $d^*\leq d$ is the depth at which SP occurs.
-Since monitors are $Z$-measurements, we have $\mathbb{P}(d^* = 1) = p$, cf. Eq.~\eqref{eq:Stab_pur_possibs}, corresponding to measuring the qubit of the $T$ gate.
-In subsequent layers, monitors on any qubit in the $T$ gate's forward lightcone have some probability to stabilizer-purify.
-To simplify our estimate, we replace this lightcone by a strip of width $w$ around the $T$ gate; setting $w=n$ or $w=1$ shall give upper and lower bounds on $\mathbb{P} (d \geq d^* > 1)$, respectively.
+for some number of qubits $w_0$ that, if measured, result in SP. $w_0\geq 1$ since monitors are $Z$-measurements and $Z_i$ is a logical operator [cf. Eq.~(\ref{eq:Stab_pur_possibs})] while $w_0\leq |A|$, with $|A|$ the cardinality of the set $A$ defining $\mathcal{I}_A$ (cf. Sec.~\ref{sec:CCM}) since outside of $A$ the monitor cannot SP.
+In subsequent layers, monitors on any qubit in the $T$ gate's CCM have some probability to stabilizer-purify.
+To simplify our estimate, we replace this CCM by a strip of width $w$ around qubit $i$; setting $w=n$ or $w=1$ shall give upper and lower bounds on $\mathbb{P} (d \geq d^* > 1)$, respectively.

-We now focus on the $k^{\textrm{th}}$ layer of the TCB and take $\tilde{s}_1$ and $\tilde{Z}_i$ be the logicals $s_1$ and $Z_i$ time-evolved to this layer by Cliffords and measurements, and $\mathcal{G}=\langle g_2,\ldots, g_n\rangle $ the code's stabilizer group at this layer.
+We now focus on the $k^{\textrm{th}}$ layer of the TCB and take $\tilde{s}_1$ and $\tilde{Z}_i$ to be the logicals $s_1$ and $Z_i$ time-evolved to this layer by Cliffords and measurements, and $\mathcal{G}=\langle g_2,\ldots, g_n\rangle $ the code's stabilizer group at this layer.
 (That is, unlike in Sec.~\ref{sec:SPTgate}, we now forward-evolve operators to the monitor, instead of backward-evolving the monitor to the $T$ gate.)
 Using now these operators in Eq.~\eqref{eq:Stab_pur_possibs}, computing the SP probability involves assessing the probability that a monitor $Z_j$ belongs to one of the SP-favorable cosets.

 To assess this, we must consider the number $\gamma_j$ of generators needed to express $Z_j$.
 This is where entanglement properties enter.
 We summarize the result, based on Ref.~\onlinecite{fattal2004entanglement}, in Theorem~\ref{thm:gamma}, which we prove in App.~\ref{app:bulkMons}.